Hans Jeschonnek: General Staff

 Jeschonnek's rapid promotions perhaps reflected his devotion to Hitler and National Socialism.
 Jeschonnek never questioned Hitler's policies and took his Führer's word on important matters.
 Jeschonnek was a member of the Nazi Party, along with several others in the higher echelons of the Luftwaffe, which earned it a reputation as a Nazi service.
 The efforts to imbue Luftwaffe staff officers in general with ideology, however, were no more successful in the air force than in the army.
 Later on, in 1944, the SS proposed the Luftwaffe be placed under its command due to the perceived lack of commitment to National Socialism.
 Jeschonnek's attraction to the new regime was rooted in his Prussian officer training which stressed discipline, austere self-denial in the performance of duty, and subordination to the military hierarchy.
 Jeschonnek strove to personify this ideal.
 Hitler emphasized this tradition in his speeches and proclamations to Prussianism and its virtues.

 The elevation of youthful officers of exemplary military bearing was encouraged by Hitler and his closest paladin, Reichsmarschall Hermann Göring, commander-in-chief of the Luftwaffe.
 Göring preferred the qualities of younger officers, rather than men who had been his seniors, for they expressed typical "High Command views."
 The appointment also suited Göring's own interests as, if the Luftwaffe failed, he could shift the blame to them.
 As time wore on, Göring's persistent reproaches to Jeschonnek reduced him to a mere operations aid, regardless of how vigorously he defended his own policies.

 Eventually, their relationship deteriorated.
 Göring felt threatened by his chief of staff and the commander-in-chief and frequently bypassed Jeschonnek and avoided his advice.
 Göring's decisions were amateurish and destructive.
 Jeschonnek lacked the personality to challenge Göring and could do little but deal with the consequences.
-Jeschonnek's inferiority in age and rank undermined his authority when dealing with other forceful, ruthless staff officers and field commanders in the mold of Felmy, Albert Kesselring, Hugo Sperrle or Wolfram Freiherr von Richthofen.
+Jeschonnek's inferiority in age and rank undermined his authority when dealing with other forceful, ruthless staff officers and field commanders in the mold of Felmy, Kesselring, Hugo Sperrle or Wolfram Freiherr von Richthofen.